IntelligenceModding/Advanced-Peripherals-Documentation/docs/turtles/chunky_turtle.md

 !!! picture inline end
     ![Header](https://srendi.de/wp-content/uploads/2021/04/Advanced-Chunky-Turtle.png){ align=right }

-The chunky turtle loads the chunk of the turtles position.
+The Chunky Turtle loads the chunk of the turtle's position.
 The turtle can be disabled in the configuration file.
 The turtle has no functions or events, it just loads the chunk.

 ##Changelog/Trivia